-Sometimes pregnancies are unplanned and unexpected, and if you don’t feel ‘ready’ for a baby it can be even more stressful.
-It’s important to know that you have options and what they are.
+Sometimes pregnancies are unplanned and unexpected, and if you don’t feel ‘ready’ for a baby it can be stressful.
+It’s important to know that you do have options and to know what they are.
 The Healthy Respect Team share their guidance on what to do next and what your options are.

 Deciding What to Do

 If you’ve taken a pregnancy test and got a positive result you will need to talk to someone to find out how many weeks pregnant you are.
 It is a good idea to start talking through your options as soon as you can with someone you trust and who can take your feelings into consideration.
-Deciding what to do about pregnancy is a difficult yet necessary step, especially if you and other people close to you don’t feel the same about the pregnancy.
+Deciding what to do about pregnancy is a difficult yet necessary step.
+It can be made more difficult if people close to you don’t feel the same about the pregnancy as you do.